 When can a person be placed on Interpol’s wanted list?

-• These crimes include terrorism, human trafficking, drug and arms trafficking, cybercrime, international corruption, etc.
+- These crimes include terrorism, human trafficking, drug and arms trafficking, cybercrime, and international corruption, all of which are associated with wanted persons whose activities threaten global stability;

 Crimes against humanity.
 If a person is accused of serious international crimes against human rights, such as war crimes or genocide, they may be placed on an international wanted list.